 Paying Down Debt First

-While a good amount of financial advisors recommend at least starting an emergency fund before paying down debt, others have a different viewpoint.
+While a good number of financial advisors recommend at least starting an emergency fund before paying down debt, others have a different viewpoint.
 Depending on the interest rates on your debt, paying off your debt first might be wiser in the long run.

 “You must make minimum debt payments before allocating money toward any other goal, including saving an emergency fund or investing for retirement.
 This is true even if you have to forego an employer match in your 401(k) because you don’t have enough to both invest and pay debt.” – Christy Bieber, The Motley Fool